 Kristen Boulet, Clarinet

 Kristen Boulet is a graduate of Texas Tech University, 1990.
-Where she received her bachelor’s degree in Music Education.
+Where she received her bachelor’s degree in music education.
 She was a woodwind major with clarinet as her principal.
 She is currently in her 35th year as a music educator, clinician, and a performing artist.
 Kristen has her degree in Music Education K-12 and has studied clarinet with Forest Aten, Keith McCarty, Robert Wazel, Greg Raden, and Andy Crisanti.
 She also minored in percussion and studied with Brian Kendrick and Dr. Lisa Rogers.

 Mrs. Boulet began her career as a band director working with middle and high school students in the Burleson ISD and Lewisville ISD where her program grew to over 400 students at Huffines Middle School in the Lewisville ISD.

-She just finished her 44th year to be involved with the Texas Tech Band and Orchestra Camp.
+She just finished her 47th year to be involved with the Texas Tech Band and Orchestra Camp.
 She teaches the master classes and sectionals at the camp.
 Her first year as a camper was 1978.

 Kristen currently has a thriving private clarinet studio where she works with over 80 students each year in the Carroll and Northwest ISD’s.
-Kristen has many clarinet ensembles that have gone on to perform at different conventions such as Music for All, TSSEC, and ICA.
+Kristen has had many clarinet ensembles that have gone on to perform at different conventions such as Music for All, TSSEC, and ICA.
 Kristen has had numerous students make the TMEA All-State organization yearly, go on to be performing clarinetists and music educators.

 Luke Davis is a dedicated music educator and accomplished saxophonist with over a decade of experience performing, teaching, and mentoring young musicians.
 He holds a Bachelor’s degree in Music Education with an emphasis in saxophone from the University of North Texas, where he studied under leading performers and pedagogues.